ncr6/cf-ddns-updater/README.md

 ![Go](https://github.com/imgrant/cf-ddns-updater/workflows/Go/badge.svg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/imgrant/cf-ddns-updater)](https://goreportcard.com/report/github.com/imgrant/cf-ddns-updater)

-This is a simple Go utility for updating a DNS record via the [Cloudflare v4 API](https://api.cloudflare.com/).
-It’s designed for dynamic DNS use cases, and so resolves the current external IP address using the [ipify API](https://www.ipify.org/) for determining public IP addresses, and then points a DNS A record at it.
+This is a simple Go utility for updating DNS records via the [Cloudflare v4 API](https://api.cloudflare.com/).
+It’s designed for dynamic DNS use cases, and so resolves the current external IP address using the [ipify API](https://www.ipify.org/) for determining public IP addresses, and then points DNS A records at it.
 You may or may not find it useful.

 ## :zap: Quick start